SONG-Yunqi/stats-507-Final-Project/README.md

  as a strong alternative for resource-constrained scenarios.
 This study emphasizes the practical effectiveness of modern NLP architectures for real-world text classification tasks.

+ In this repository, there is a 'final_project.ipynb' file, which contains the python code for the project.
+And there is a pdf file containing the summary report for my project.

+ Warning: